andrewk10/AutoCompliance/docs/guidelines/index.md

 ## Build Process [WIP]
 Being researched as of 06/03/2022 but so far it's looking like Flatpak for Linux, .exe for Windows and .app for MacOS.

+## Contributing to Documentation
+Feel free to create a branch and change the respective .md files as you see fit, just submit a pull request for approval.